adamyanlina/CV-Generator/README.md

 ## Documentation

-You can find the documentation by following this [[link](https://documenter.getpostman.com/view/13495505/TzscqTBM)
+You can find the documentation by following this [Postman link](https://documenter.getpostman.com/view/13495505/TzscqTBM)

 ## License